by Darrin Vindiola

 Unfortunately (in this case) my mom was a very caring parent, and would not allow me to regularly eat cereals that would "rot my teeth out" so the times that I was able to enjoy eating it, were a bit sporadic.
 Nonetheless, I looked forward to watching the new Monster cereal commercials, and trading various toys with my friends for their in box surprises.
 I came to enjoy collecting the toys, and watching the commercials every bit as much as eating the cereal!
 Once I started to earn my own money from mowing lawns etc., I was then able to buy all the Franken Berry I wanted!

-Fast forward thirty some odd years later.
-While I can still satisfy my craving for this great cereal, a few things just aren't the same.
+Fast forward forty some odd years later.
+While I can still satisfy my craving for this great cereal, it's only on shelves around Haloween.
+However, a few things just aren't the same.
 I'm a big fan of the old Franken Berry box art and animation from the 70's and 80's.
 That being said, I don't care for the facelift that General Mills gave old Frankie in 1995.
 There's also the issue of the in-box surprises being pretty much non-existent.
 Mazes and puzzles printed on the backs of boxes are amusing, but it just isn't the same as having to dig through a box of cereal for that in box surprise.
-Children of the 60's, 70's and 80's know exactly what I'm talking about.
+Children of the 60s, 70s and 80s know exactly what I'm talking about.

 Finally, the lack of imagination that goes into marketing for this cereal (and most cereals for that matter) simply disappoints.
 You just don't see ingenious commercials, advertisements, and merchandise that uniquely promote breakfast cereal anymore.
 When I was a kid, there was a slew of promotional items that you could buy right off of the shelves in the grocery stores, like vinyl figures, school supplies, etc. based on many of the General Mills cereal mascots.

-Granted, The monster cereal's of today are only mere shells of what they once were, but I'm very thankful that they are still available today.
+Granted, The monster cereals of today are only mere shells of what they once were, but I'm very thankful that they are still available.
 Can you buy back, or somehow get back a piece of your childhood?
 I believe so, and how you do that is entirely up to you.
-Starting off with a bowl of Franken Berry or your personal favorite childhood cereal sure can't hurt!
+Starting off with a bowl of Franken Berry or your personal favorite childhood cereal sure can't hurt.